 - Applying roasted or pounded seeds mixed with coconut oil to problematic areas with arthritis, rheumatism, gout, cramps, and boils

 - Incorporating Moringa leaves into the soil before planting can prevent damping off disease (Pythium debaryanum) among seedlings

 Using Moringa to purify water replaces chemicals such as aluminum sulfate which aside from being expensive are also dangerous to people and the environment.
-Seed powder can be used as a quick and simple method for cleaning dirty water and can remove 90-99% of bacteria contained in water.
-20 liters of water can be treated in the following way:
+Seed powder can be a quick and simple method for cleaning dirty water and can remove 90-99% of bacteria contained in water.
+You can use 20 liters of water for treatment in the following way:

 - Remove the wings and brown seed coat.
 Discard any seed kernels that have dark spots or any other signs of damage.

 - Pound the kernels to a fine powder.